indexofire/django-cms-content/README.rst

 1. It's complicated if you have too many relationship of these pages.
 2. Without pagination as default settings like django-page-cms, the admin interface rendering speed will be slowed down by js render perfermence.
+3. Because the menu tags will produce a lot of queries(for cache menu) when the web server restart or pages are added. cms_content could be used to avoid these queries.

 Well, luckily django-cms-2.0 has the ability to extend or integrate other app into it.
 So I create this app to build a simple three levels relationship which